 Laurie teaches in venues around Seattle and the Eastside.
 Looking for a class?
 Choose from a variety of Pastry Craft's public classes.

 Would you like to schedule a private class?
 It's easy!
 First, choose from the classes below.
 (Don’t see what you’re looking for?
 Ask Pastry Craft for additional class topics or to create a custom class just for you.)
-Next, complete the Private Class Form so we can get to know you.
+Next, email Pastry Craft to schedule a class.
 We'll respond promptly and you'll be on your way to learning baking and pastry!
 (Check out class rates here.)

 All About Pie Make your best pie ever!
 Join Chef Laurie for a fun and educational pie making class.
 Take the challenge out of pie crust with a little knowledge, a few handling instructions and quality ingredients.
 Learn the keys to making tender, flaky, and flavorful pie crust that is also simple to roll out.
 Each student will build a small seasonal which they will bake and take home.
 We’ll also taste seasonal pies, discuss seasonal Pacific Northwest fruits, and have time to troubleshoot your pie problems.
 For every season, pie is the answer.

 Artisan Breads - Ciabatta and Pizza